Residence Hall FAQ

 What are the room rates?

 There are a variety of room options and rates to choose from.
-Review the links below
+Review the links below for complete details.

-Room and Meal Rates
+Room and Dining Plan Rates

 Residence Halls